Marquette vs. Southern College Basketball Predictions & Picks - November 28

 Marquette vs. Southern Predictions & Picks: Spread, Total - November 28

-Tuesday's game at Fiserv Forum has the Marquette Golden Eagles (5-1) squaring off against the Southern Jaguars (1-5) at 9:00 PM ET.
-Our computer prediction is a lopsided 90-62 win, as our model heavily favors Marquette.
+Tuesday's contest at Fiserv Forum has the Marquette Golden Eagles (5-1) matching up with the Southern Jaguars (1-5) at 9:00 PM ET.
+Our computer prediction is a lopsided 90-62 victory, as our model heavily favors Marquette.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!